xantastiq/Cipher_project/README.md

 ## 🙋‍♂️ Author

 Developed by Taswar Eshraq.
-Thanking Freecodecamp for the guidance and teaching me Python.
+Thanking freecodecamp.org for the guiding me throughout the project and teaching the fundamentals of Python.

 Feel free to reach out or connect on GitHub!